 The ThinkPad X1 Carbon is the more modern ThinkPad iteration

 The ThinkPad T490’s current pricing puts it within a very similar price range despite the slower performance.
-The base model begins at $2,649 ($849.99 with deals) going up to $3,139 ($1,726.45 with deals), plus a few additional options for unique models (like the 10th-gen CPU option we mentioned above) with separate pricing for those.
+The base model starts at $2,649 ($849.99 with deals) and can reach up to $3,139 ($1,726.45 with deals).
+You can find different features and upgrades to this model such as the 10th-gen CPU, but you will need to research what the price will be for that.

 - The best business laptops for 2021